 Bills of quantities for infrastructure

-The majority of bills of quantities are produced using proprietary software packages, each system having its own format for inputting dimensions and formulating descriptions.
-However, knowledge of measurement conventions is useful in order to fully understand and appreciated potential problems in the measurement process.
+Most bills of quantities are produced using software packages, each with their own format for inputting dimensions and formulating descriptions.
+But knowledge of measurement conventions is still useful in order to fully understand and appreciate potential problems in the measurement process.

 Measurement practice applied to buildings must be accurate and consistent as even a medium-sized project will generate a large amount of drawn documentation.
-This will be passed to the quantity surveyor for measurement and it will then be down to the QS to manage the measurement process and determine the presentation style for the bill of quantities.
+This will be passed to the quantity surveyor (QS) for measurement.
+It is then for the QS to manage the measurement process and determine the presentation style for the bill of quantities.

 This section is maintained by Duncan Cartlidge.